osmandin/erst_copy/documentation.md

 ### Database ###

-The database server used was mysql.
+The database server used: mysql.
 The database defintion is info/db/defn.
 An example of adding a user is shown in inf/db/add-user.